robmiller/vim-movar/README.md

 ...where no single movement would allow you to select `$foo->bar` from within the variable.

+For variables that have sigil characters — e.g. Ruby, which uses `@` for instance variables and `$` for global variables — movar adds another
+movement: `iv`, which matches the name of the variable but leaves the sigil intact.
+So, if you have:

+	@foo['bar']

+…then calling `civ` from anywhere within the variable will change `foo['bar']` and leave the `@` in place.

 At the moment, movar supports PHP, Javascript, and Ruby, but it should be relatively straightforward to add new rules for different languages in the future.